Locals recommend 5 must-see places when visiting Japan.

 Lễ hội truyền thống ở Takasaki mà du khách có thể tham gia trải nghiệm khi ghé thăm thành phố này.

-Traditional festivals in Takasaki that visitors can experience when visiting this city.
+Traditional festivals in Takasaki that tourists can participate in and experience when visiting the city.

 Suối nước nóng Kusatsu cũng là một địa điểm không thể bỏ lỡ khi đến thành phố này.

-Kusatsu hot spring is also a place not to be missed when coming to this city.
+Kusatsu Hot Springs is also a must-see when visiting this city.

-Visit Takasaki, you will be surprised to find that this is the "pasta city" of the cherry blossom country, with a series of traditional and modern Japanese noodle dishes, from ramen, udon, sabo to Italian spaghetti, all very famous here.
-Many restaurants make noodles with pure wheat from Gunma province.
-You should try once to enjoy the famous noodles in this city.
+Visiting Takasaki, you'll be surprised to find that it's known as the "noodle city" of Japan, with a wide variety of traditional and modern Japanese noodle dishes, from ramen, udon, and sabo to Italian spaghetti, all of which are very popular here.
+Many restaurants use whole wheat flour from Gunma Prefecture to make their noodles.
+You should definitely try some of the city's famous noodle dishes.

 Món mì Ramen nổi tiếng Takasaki.

-Japan is a beautiful and attractive country that attracts many tourists because of the beauty of traditional culture, majestic nature and modern civilization.
-Above are 5 destinations that are loved by Japanese people and suggestions for foreign tourists when coming to Japan.
+Japan is a beautiful and attractive country that draws many tourists with its rich traditional culture, majestic nature, and modern civilization.
+Above are five destinations favored by Japanese people and recommended for foreign visitors when they come to Japan.

-Some useful notes for tourists when traveling to Japan:
+Here are some helpful tips for tourists traveling to Japan:

-• Time: To have a perfect trip, you should choose the time to travel that suits your interests.
-The best time to visit Japan is in the spring, when cherry blossoms bloom, dyeing the cities pink.
+• Timing: For a perfect trip, you should choose a time that suits your preferences.
+The best time to visit Japan is in spring, when cherry blossoms are in full bloom, painting cities pink.

-• Transportation: Japan has a very developed public transportation system, you can easily travel by train, Shinkansen bullet train or bus.
+• Transportation: Japan has a very well-developed public transportation system; you can easily get around by train, Shinkansen bullet train, or bus.

 Thu Hang - Source: Lonely Planet